 This shows your TMJs are unbalanced.
 Because the mandible is one bone with two joints, even if one joint is out of balance, the other joint is affected, though you may not feel symptoms in both.

 It seems likely to me that this contributes to nine times more women than men suffering from TMJ disorders, since women have more pelvic floor issues than men.
 (Also more stress.)

 Other ways these two areas resonate:

 - The sacrum also crosses the midline and has two joints on either side, the sacroiliac joints.

 - The pelvic floor and the floor of the mouth are similar in structure, as seen in the images above.
 Both are horizontal tissues in the more vertical body.
 The places where vertical and horizontal tissues meet are generally more subject to holding strain patterns.

-- At about day 15 in embryological development, two depressions form: one develops into the mouth and the other that develops into the openings at the other end of the digestive canal.
+- At about day 15 in embryological development, two depressions form: one develops into the mouth and the other develops into the openings at the other end of the digestive canal.